 CSBM will have an involvement in the undergraduate and postgraduate teaching programmes at Redcliffe, leading whole modules and delivering specialist content on others.
 We will contribute to Redcliffe’s intensive and tailored teaching formats at the College and in other locations.
 We will engage in teaching and preaching in Church, conference and organisational settings.

 Each year a significant speaker is invited to deliver Redcliffe’s ‘Annual Lecture in Bible and Mission’.
 In 2009 Revd Dr Chris Wright delivered the first lecture of this kind.
 Prof Gordon Wenham gave the 2010 lecture on The Nations in the Psalms.
-The 2011 lecturer is Eddie Arthur, Executive Director of Wycliffe Bible Translators, who will be speaking on Reading the Bible with the Global Church.
+The 2011 lecturer was Eddie Arthur, Executive Director of Wycliffe Bible Translators, who spoke on Reading the Bible with the Global Church.
+In 2012 Prof Steve Walton gave a lecture on The Acts of the Apostles as the Mission of God.

 Publishing at both academic and popular levels to encourage further reflection within the Church and the academy on the Bible and Mission in theory and practice.